tetrasurfaces/tetra/README.md

 # Kappasha: Tetrasurfaces Welding Simulation
-Overview
+## Overview
 The tetrasurfaces project, part of the kappasha repository, is a Python-based welding simulation framework designed to model the preparation, welding, and testing of structural beams, with advanced features for porosity modeling, supply chain vector tracking, and quantum-inspired synchronization.
-It builds on the Tetra Forge prototype, extending it with tetrahedral meshing, IPFS-based navigation, and enhanced telemetry for case hardening, hydrogen cracking prevention, and fleet logistics.
+It builds on the Tetra Forge prototype, extending it with rhombohedral voxel meshing, IPFS-based navigation, and enhanced telemetry for case hardening, hydrogen cracking prevention, and fleet logistics.
 The project is dual-licensed under Apache-2.0 and AGPL-3.0-or-later, with Beau Ayres as the copyright holder.

 ## Features

-Mesh Generation: Creates tetrahedral meshes for beams (e.g., W21x62) using solid.py and tetra.py.
+Mesh Generation: Creates tetrahedral and rhombohedral voxel meshes for beams (e.g., W21x62) using solid.py, tetra.py, and rhombus_voxel.py.
-Porosity Modeling: Simulates void formation and martensite layers with porosity_hashing.py and fractal_tetra.py.
+Porosity Modeling: Simulates void formation and martensite layers with porosity_hashing.py, fractal_tetra.py, and rhombohedral voxels.
 Welding Simulation: Supports stick, TIG, and acetylene welding (welding.py), with electrode behavior (electrode.py), backstep sequences, and crane sway effects (crane_sway.py).
-Telemetry Logging: Logs welding parameters, quench profiles, and IPFS navigation via rig.py (replaces telemetry.py).
+Telemetry Logging: Logs welding parameters, quench profiles, IPFS navigation, and voxel metrics via rig.py (replaces telemetry.py).
 Supply Chain Vectors: Tracks material flow from forge to weld with particle_vector.py and fleet logistics with fleet_vector.py.
 IPFS Navigation: Implements decentralized route caching for fleet vectors in rig.py.
 Quantum-Inspired Synchronization: Ensures rig telemetry consistency with quantum_sync.py.